ChunghwaMC/Luminol/docs/CONTRIBUTING_EN.md

 1. Clone your repository to local
 2. Run Gradle's `applyAllPatches` task in your IDE or terminal (You can run `./gradlew applyAllPatches` directly in terminal.)
+3. After performing the operation, the following directory pairs should exist in the root directory of the warehouse: `luminol-api` and `luminol-server` , `folia-api` and `folia-server` , `paper-api` and `paper-server` (Referred to `*-api` and `*-server` as below)
-3. Enter `luminol-api` and `luminol-server` directory to carry out modifications.
+4. Enter `*-api` and `*-server` directory to carry out modifications.

+The following is the simple description of the aforementioned folders, detailed description can be referred to [here](https://github.com/Toffikk/paperweight-examples/blob/18241979c88068d5b061d95ad69c98ecb201c246/README.md):

+1. API part
+ - `luminol-api` : There is no valid file
+ - `folia-api` : Modifications to Folia API should be carried out in this folder
+ - `paper-api` : Modifications to Paper API/Spigot API/Bukkit API should be carried out in this folder

+2. Server part
+ - `luminol-server` : Modifications to Minecraft Vanilla Server's source logic should be carried out in this folder
+ - `folia-server` : There is no valid file
+ - `paper-server` : Modifications to non-vanilla server logic should be carried out in this folder

-BTW, `luminol-api` and `luminol-server` and are not normal git repositories.
+BTW, `*-api` and `*-server` and are not normal git repositories.

 - Before applying patches, the base will point to unmodified source code.
 - Every commit after the base is a patch.